RoboticCheese/kindle-chef/README.md

 Requirements
 ============

-This cookbook offers a recipe-based and a resource-based install.
-Use of the resource requires that you open a `mac_app_store` resource prior in your Chef run.
+This cookbook offers recipe-based and resource-based install options.
+It supports OS X (App Store or direct download) and Windows (direct download only) platforms.

 Usage
 =====